kuenishi/cargo-stow/README.md

 In the era of containers and microservices, we often build a single-featured container image that just runs one executable as an entrypoint.
-We just want to stow a binary executable onto a container layer.
-We don't need complex assets, pre-built libraries with complex build scripts and configs, which just requires a single binary `/usr/bin/your-executable` written in Rust.
+We don't need complex assets, pre-built libraries with complex build scripts and configs.
+We just want to stow a binary executable onto a container layer, which just requires a single binary `/usr/bin/your-executable` written in Rust.
 We don't want to write Dockerfile just for it, copying a plain Dockerfile just copied from some random other Rust binary crate a few seconds ago.